guicostaarantes/psi-web-client/README.md

 - This project is based on React and NextJS.
 - Make sure to read the [NextJS documentation](https://nextjs.org/docs) to better understand what is going on.

-### Server
+### Running locally

 - This app consumes a GraphQL API available at [https://github.com/guicostaarantes/psi-server](https://github.com/guicostaarantes/psi-server).
-- It is recommended to clone this repo and run it with `docker-compose up --build` so that you can fully test the features on the web client.
+- It is recommended that you clone the repo above and run it with `docker-compose up --build` so that you can fully test the features on the web client.
 - You may run the dev server for this web client with `yarn dev` and it will be available at port 7007.

 ### Folder structure